bluz71/vim-nightfly-colors/README.md

 - [mintty](https://mintty.github.io)

-On terminals that support true colors, and when `termguicolors` is set, the _nightfly_ color scheme will emit the correct theme colors.
+On terminals that support true colors, and when `termguicolors` is set, the _nightfly_ colorscheme will emit the correct theme colors.

-For the _nightfly_ color scheme to display correctly inside _tmux_ the following setting will usually be required in _~/.tmux.conf_:
+For the _nightfly_ colorscheme to display correctly inside _tmux_ the following setting will usually be required in _~/.tmux.conf_:

 ```